 There are two kinds of 3D effects in lenticular printing.
 The first kind is the layered 3D effect.
 With this 3D effect, the individual objects in the images are separated in layers to create the illusion of natural depth from the inside.
-It is one of the simplest effects to create.
 The second kind is the volumetric 3D.
 Although slightly more complex, this effect produces a kind of realism that is unparalleled by other techniques.
-It is because of the relief feel and depth it adds to the overall image.

-- Morph effect – It is a challenge to create morphing effect as it requires a different level of skill set, equipment, and overall technical setup than your standard lenticular effects.
+- Morph effect – It is a challenge to create morphing effect as it requires a different level of skill set, equipment, and overall technical setup.
 First, you need two different images to combine.
-After choosing the images, your trusted printer will create the morphing transition using complex programs and algorithms.
-These transitions are then placed in between the two original images to show the flow of gradual change, as portrayed in the effect.
+After choosing the images, you must create the morphing transition using complex programs and algorithms.
+These transitions are then placed in between the two original images to show the flow of gradual change.
 Lastly, with the image conversion that transpired between the two images, the illusion of transformation or morphing is created.

-Though many images could be morphed into one, it works best when the images are somehow similar in structure.
-Color, shape, and background particularly affect the morphing.
+Morphing works best when the images are similar in structure.
+Color, shape, and background affect the morphing.
 When the images are not similar enough, they produce an unfavorable effect called ghosting.
-Ghosting happens when an image layer vaguely appears on top of the other because of their huge visual difference which breaks the illusion.
-If the images are structurally similar, then the morphing will be clean from start to end.
+Ghosting happens when an image vaguely appears on top of the other because of their huge visual difference.
+If the images are structurally similar, then the morphing will be clean.

 Morph effect is mostly seen in product promotions.
 It is often used in showing changes in features like in facial soaps and skin cream advertisements.